 STEP 4 - CREATING RELATIONSHIPS

 The first step in creating a relationship is to first head to your Customers List.
 Pick the client/customer you'd like to create a relationship for.
-Click 'View' or click on their name to head into their Account Detail.
+Click 'View' or click on their name to head into their Account Profile.

 Scroll to the bottom, and click on the '+Add Relationship' link.
 This takes you into adding a relationship to the client.